Stuart Page comments on videos he has directed or he has been involved with.

 ‘No No No’ – David Kilgour (1994)

 I was working on the idea of David being this kind of celebrity.
 So Martin Phillipps was driving them around in his Rover, as a chauffeur.
 And then David had these two friends of mine, Peter Elliott, a hardcore punk from Christchurch, and Sharon Billesdon, who was in the group Snort, were his minders.
-There’s a whole lot of people at a party, that were central to the scene – Steven Kilroy, Hamish Kilgour, Christine Voice – a bunch of people who were just part of that scene.
+There’s a whole lot of people at a party, that were central to the scene – Stephen Kilroy, Hamish Kilgour, Christine Voice – a bunch of people who were just part of that scene.
 I was trying to capture an Andy Warhol/Factory vibe.
 So Peter Elliott is filmed with a Bolex camera, like the one I was filming on, as a Warhol-like character.
 David played a gig at the Powerstation, and I hired a couple of big HMI lights.
 After the gig, we announced we were going to film the band playing the song to a CD playback, we switched on these big-ass lights, and filmed them on stage.
 Chris Knox was saying “You fuckin’ wankers, this is a terrible idea …” It came out really good.
 We filmed a few other scenes.
 At the time I was friendly with a Tongan woman, I hired her boyfriend and his mates to be security guards.
-We filmed at Auckland airport, with these guys trying to push the cameras away.
+We filmed at Auckland Airport, with these guys trying to push the cameras away.

 ‘Killer Clown’ – Superette (1995)

 That’s a beauty.
 I was living on Sackville Street in Grey Lynn, with a big room.
 I moved my flatmate out for the day to shoot this video, which showed adults behaving like kids at a party.
 I have to say that the general idea for the video came from one of my close friends who also lived at the flat, Mike Sheils.
 Because the title ‘Killer Clown’ was about John Wayne Gacy – the serial killer – we thought we should have a kids’ party, at which adults behaved like kids.
-All involved were friends of the band – Ant Timpson, Kirsten Smith, Simon Cuming (S c CUMUNA).
+All involved were friends of the band – Ant Timpson, Kirsten Smith, Simon Cuming (aka S.c.
+Cumuna).
 He was the star of the three Superette videos I did.
 He’s the little guy who has a sugar OD, you see him getting bullied by the girl on roller skates.
 He plays similar characters in the other vids.
 The art director was Sharron Ward, now an award-winning documentary director.
 We got everyone dressed up and she bought piles of all that party shit in the video, the streamers etc, and she made jellies and cakes.
 Everything was going well until someone decided we should have a drink.
 Halfway through the shoot the alcohol entered, and with all that sugar etc, it turned into mayhem, with people disagreeing with my directions.
 It made it really hard work, ha ha.
 That John Wayne Gacy painting above the fireplace is a real one.
 Ant Timpson bought it, and it gave off a spooky vibe.
 Then I had to pay for my flatmate Gecko to stay at DeBretts for two nights, because it took so long to clean up.
 A mad idea.
 But it looks good.

 ‘Buddy’ – Snapper (1988)

 In 1983 I drove down to Dunedin with Christine Voice and Joanne Billesdon to hang out with Peter Gutteridge, David Kilgour, and Martin Phillipps.
 That was kind of how Christine Voice and Peter got together, a few years later.
 They came up to Auckland and played at the Powerstation while recording the EP with Terry Moore at Mascot.
 They said, “Come down and have a listen.”
 I did – holy hell, Terry did an amazing job.
-Hearing that sound off the 1” 16-track recorder, I never heard Snapper like that ever again.
+Hearing that sound off the 1" 16-track recorder, I never heard Snapper like that ever again.
 Amazing.
 They wanted to make a video of either ‘Hang On’, with motorbikes, but it was five minutes long, so they said “Let’s do ‘Buddy’.”
 I guess NZ On Air had kicked in $5000.
 I booked a flight to Dunedin, and took down the Bolex – a sturdy 16mm windup camera – and some lights, blondes, redheads [gels], and a projector.
 I stayed at Christine Voice’s studio, and she had hung up all these coloured sheets of plastic, and artwork, within which I filmed the band.
 And then Peter got hold of these guys from BRONZ – Bikers’ Rights of NZ, who were trying to get the helmet laws rescinded – and they all had British, American, and Italian bikes.
 It was so cold down there.
-Having moved from Christchurch to Auckland, I couldn’t handle the cold anymore .
+Having moved from Christchurch to Auckland, I couldn’t handle the cold anymore.
 I got the flu, and they looked after me.
 We went to Taieri Plains and filmed the scenes of motorbikes.
 Stephen Kilroy helped with the lighting, he was good, he hired a truck with a generator so we could film motorbikes racing past us in the dark, with us panning the blonde light onto the bikes.
 Christine Voice wanted to film at the Portobello aquarium, and we filmed an octopus and shrimp, and Peter.

 ‘AFFCO’ – Skeptics (1988; QHD version 2024)

 There’s been so much written about this already.
 The interesting thing about it is that it came about because the Skeptics came to Christchurch – we had never heard of them, they were still in Palmerston North – and did a gig like a Tuesday night at the Gladstone.
 They were the most unusual band ever.
 They had a light hanging off a cable from the roof, near the floor, and David was swinging it round.
 It felt dangerous and crazy.
 I really loved them, and saw them whenever I could.
 When they started to play ‘AFFCO’, it blew me away, to hear it live, and so in 1987 – when the AXEMEN were doing some recording in Wellington in their studio – I asked if I could make a video of that song.
 They hadn’t even recorded it.
 They came up to Auckland – I had moved there after living at their Writhe studio for a few months – and I recorded their gig at the Gluepot on my ghetto blaster.
-I played back the cassette version of the live recording, to which David [D’Ath] sang along to.
+I played back the cassette version of the live recording, to which David [D’Ath] sang along.
 It was pretty much in time.
 I got David to come round to my place, filmed him in one of the spare rooms, and as we went on we got more carried away.
 A flatmate had been working at a Gladwrap factory, we wrapped David up in that, with red food colouring and glycerine as blood.
 David was so into it, he said, “I’m putty in your hands”.
 He was awesome to work with, an incredible guy.
 Unlike anyone else I’ve worked with.

 I’d been living in the Red House with ?Fog – Roger and Lindsay – and we’d done a video for their ‘Brian’ song.
 I asked if they wanted to help me film at a freezing works.
 We hooned out there in their Morris Minor, to Westfield, drove in, and said to reception that I’m filming a music video ‘AFFCO’.
 “We’re not AFFCO,” they said.
 It doesn’t matter, I said.
 A young teenage kid, the son of the boss, said “Sounds great!”
 He took us in and showed us the cattle floor.
 Fucking scary: the guy with a gun fires a bolt into their heads.
 He was tripping off his nut, with headphones on and music blaring out.
 “Hi guys, do you want have a go?” and hands us the gun.
 We declined.
 Then we went down to the sheep floor, which was much more tidy, so I decided I’ll film down there.
 I asked the young guy – “Yeah, sure” – I can’t believe we got away with it.
 I had Roger and Lindsay moving lights around, with extension cords across floor, water on floor … I can’t believe we did it, we filmed the whole process.